Last updated on January 14th, 2020

 - 13 to 14 inches: The most lightweight laptops, these typically detach into a tablet as well.
 Easiest to carry around.

-- 15 inches: These are very popular as well and typically weight anywhere from 4.5 – 5.5 lbs.
+- 15 inches: These are very popular as well and typically weigh anywhere from 4.5 – 5.5 lbs.
 These laptops are easy to fit inside of a backpack as well.

 Get Good Battery Life!